AmitThakkar/Angular2/ngFor/readme.md

 ```

 * **\*ngFor** is based on **JavaScript's** `for of` loop hence it can be used to iterate over **Arrays**, **Map**, **Set**.
 However it cannot be used to iterate over object properties straightaway.
->One of the possible work arounds could be extracting the keys from an object and then iterating it over the keys.
+>One of the possible work around could be extracting the keys from an object and then iterating it over the keys or use Map instead of object.

 * Also other important difference is use of `#refs`. `#refs` would be widely used in **Angular2**.
 In this case `#item` contain the value of each item. `#refs` hold the reference of the element in cases such as:

+> `NgRepeat` created inherited child scope for each element of collection, while `\*ngFor` creates local variable in the that block.

 ```HTML
 <input type="text" #inputText>